emberm-86/Swiss-Re-1345-1/README.md

 3. Quit (Q)
 ========================
 ```
-You create orders with the first option and can track your orders and 5th beverage discounts with the second option fom the main menu
+You can create orders with the first option and track them and 5th beverage discounts with the second option from the main menu

 ### II.
 Create Order
 ``` bash